PhoenixTales/phoenix-docs/story/setting.md

 > The fate of the land of Trazere is now in your hands.
 It will take the outer limits of your creativity, imagination and concentration to succeed in this noble quest.
 As the gods would have it, you have four loyal companions to help you, along with a host of magic spells.
 Success will bring great reward, my friend.
 You will, in effect, join those select few who become a legend in their own lifetime.

 You have four loyal companions.
-A berzerk, a wizard, an assassin and a ~~psionic~~ Troubadour.
-And they are presented in a cool artwork like this:
+A berzerk, a wizard, an assassin and a ~~psionic~~ Troubadour, presented in a cool artwork like this:

 ![Trazere Companions](/_img/story/evolution-of-the-setting/trazere4.jpg)